-First, we land onto the Privacy page.
+First, we land on the Privacy page.
 Here the location services and the Automatic problem reporting can be Enabled/Disabled.
 These options can be changed from the system settings even at a later stage.
 Click on Next to view the subsequent windows and the options provided by them.

 We can connect other accounts from Google, Facebook, Microsoft using the Online Accounts page.

-Provide the User name which will be used for the home folder and it cannot be changed.
-Enterprise level logins can also be set up using this window.
+Provide the User name which will be used for the home folder, and it cannot be changed.
+Enterprise-level logins can also be set up using this window.

 Now the installation is completed with the below confirmation window.

 You can make use of the Activities option to open the Help window.
-The Getting Started Guide is provided and the Gnome Help option is available too.
+The Getting Started Guide is provided, and the Gnome Help option is available too.
 Various tutorials are provided on How to User Fedora.

 We can open the Gnome software and find the applications and updates available for download.
 Click on the Let’s go shopping option and give a minute to refresh so that we can check for pending updates.
 Updates Tab is opened to check if there are any spinning updates in progress.
 The updates could be done directly from the terminal window too.

-Open the terminal and type
+Open the terminal and type.

 sudo yum update